LucasTavaresA/SingleComment.nvim/README.md

 Get a table with comment beginning and end

-Improved by treesitter and ts-context-commentstring but also works without those automatically, them gets single-lined/tweaked by this plugin custom tables
+Improved by ts-context-commentstring but also works without it automatically, them gets single-lined/tweaked by this plugin custom tables

 Also updates the commentstring